bartificer/programming-by-stealth/docs/pbs13.md

 Let’s start with equality, which is not as simple as you might think.

 The `===` operator checks for exact equality.
 It’s very strict – `true` is only returned if the two values are identical – same type and all.
 This is why I suggest you get into the habit of referring to this operator as _is exactly equal to_.
-This strict equality check has some implications that you may find counter-intuitive:
+This strict equality check has some implications that you may find counterintuitive:

 ```javascript
 pbs.say("4 === 4 is\t\t" + (4 === 4));